Disease/Disorder

 Definition

-Hemophilia is a group of congenital bleeding disorders characterized by low or absent clotting factors, which normally aid in bleeding resolution.
-The most common types are Hemophilia A (classic hemophilia) caused by decreased factor VIII and Hemophilia B (Christmas disease) caused by decreased factor IX.
+Hemophilia is a congenital bleeding disorder characterized by low or absent coagulation factors.
+The most common types are Hemophilia A (classic hemophilia), caused by decreased factor VIII, accounting for about 80% to 85% of all hemophilia cases, and Hemophilia B (Christmas disease) caused by decreased factor IX.1 Hemophilia C is due to factor XI deficiency.

 Etiology

-Hemophilia A and B are caused by defects in the genes for factor VIII and factor IX respectively, which are on the X chromosome.
-These are transmitted as X-linked recessive.1 Sporadic cases are common and are responsible for up to 50% of cases of hemophilia A and 40 % of hemophilia B.2
+Hemophilia A and B are caused by defects in the genes for factor VIII and factor IX respectively, which are transmitted as X-linked recessive.1 Sporadic cases are common and are responsible for up to 50% of cases of hemophilia A and 40 % of hemophilia B.2 Hemophilia C is most inherited through an autosomal recessive pattern.

 Epidemiology including risk factors and primary prevention